osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

  so please follow the above instructions to use `gazebo4` in combination with ROS.
 Dart still requires gazebo installation from source (starting from `gazebo3`), so you can use `gazebo3` or above and follow the instructions above in this page to make it work with ROS.

+#### I need to use gazebo8 and ROS Kinetic, what can I do?
+***Warning!: Using this option, you won't be able to use any ROS Kinetic package related to Gazebo from ROS deb repository.
+The way to go is to build them from source.
+Thanks to catkin workspaces this is quite easy to do.***

+If you need some features only present in versions 8.x of Gazebo, there is a way of installing `gazebo8` and ROS Kinetic.
+Please follow the instructions about how to use ROS with gazebo8 package which are in this same document.

 #### I need to use gazebo5/gazebo6/gazebo7 and ROS Indigo, what can I do?
 ***Warning!: Using this option, you won't be able to use any ROS Indigo package related to Gazebo from ROS deb repository.
 The way to go is to build them from source.
 Thanks to catkin workspaces this is quite easy to do.***